Paying for College

 CVAD grants more than $315,000 annually to deserving CVAD students who are continuing in enrollment from the spring semester to the next fall semester.
 Applications are made available in the fall and due in January of each year.
 Read more about it.

-Current status: The Continuing Student Scholarship online application is currently closed.
+Current status: The Continuing Student Scholarship online application is currently open through Jan.
+28, 2022.
 If you have any questions, please contact Jerry Aul, senior administrative coordinator, Art Building, Room 101.

 Graduate Scholarships, Fellowships and Assistantships